The Hard

 Heading south from here, the path plunges deeper into the mountains until Innerkrems, the first town in the Kärntner Nockberge (Carinthian Nock Mountains), is reached.
 The western shore of Lake Millstätter and the Drau Valley are the next waypoints.
 In the town of Seeboden on Lake Millstätter, three accommodations await weary cyclists: the Sporthotel Hotel Royal X, DAS MOERISCH, and the Hotel Moserhof.
 Those wishing to spend the night in Spittal an der Drau will find excellent hospitality at the Hotel Ertl***.
 The same applies to the Gasthaus Zum Goldenen Rössl in Sachsenburg.
 Next, a short detour to the Osttirol region and Lienz is on the tour plan.
 Our overnight recommendation here is the Spiele- und Buchhotel Tschitscher*** in Nikolsdorf.

 Heading north, the route steadily climbs until reaching Heiligenblut with its pointed church tower, the spectacular view of the Grossglockner, and the Nationalpark Lodge Grossglockner.
 Now comes the king of challenges: the ride up the High Alpine Road to Fuscher Törl, 2,428 meters above sea level!
 Known as Austria’s highest view.
 For those still having strength in their calves, a detour up to the Edelweißspitze is highly recommended—where else can one cycle up to a height of 2,571 meters?
 Exactly!
 A short break, whistle at the marmots about the weather, and then it’s time to bundle up.
-Because from here, it’s all downhill past Fusch and Bruck into the Zell am See-Kaprun region.
+For from here, it’s all downhill through BRUCK FUSCH | GROSSGLOCKNER and into the Zell am See-Kaprun region.

 Zell am See-Kaprun